-Notable developments in LED and OLED lighting sources aimed at improvement in device performance and cost reduction, lighting- sources reliability, emitting-materials research for improved efficiency and lifetime, development of down-conversion materials.
-Development of critical components in solid-state lighting, such as improved cost-effective light extraction, substrates, optics, thermal management.
+Papers describing notable developments in LED and OLED lighting sources aimed at improvement in device performance and cost reduction, reliability of lighting sources, research on emitting materials for improved efficiency and lifetime, and development of down-conversion materials.
+Also, trends and technologies for future lighting solutions and alternative light sources.